 - Extreme sensitivity to criticism – Depressed teens are plagued by

 feelings of worthlessness, making them extremely vulnerable to

 criticism, rejection, and failure.
 This is a particular problem for

 some, but not all people – While adults tend to isolate

 themselves when depressed, teenagers usually keep up at least some

-before, pull away from their parents, or start hanging out with a
+pull away from their parents, or start hanging out with a different crowd.

-rebellious and unhealthy behaviors or attitudes in teenagers are actually
+behaviors or attitudes in teenagers are actually indications of depression.

 Depression Can Lead to…